lucyjenyichang/gdpr-linebot-controlled-qa/evaluation/retrieval_evaluation.md

 This metric evaluates whether the system retrieves the correct GDPR article at rank 1.

-- based on cosine similarity between query embedding and chunk embeddings
+It is based on cosine similarity between:

-- compares:
+- the query embedding
-  - predicted article (Top-1)
-  - ground truth article

-If they match → **Hit**
+- the stored embeddings of legal chunks / QA entries

+The predicted article in the Top-1 result is compared against the ground-truth article.

+If they match, the case is counted as a **hit**.

-This is equivalent to **precision@1** in information retrieval.
+This metric is conceptually similar to **precision@1** in information retrieval.

 ---

 ### 2. Correct Article Alignment

-This metric evaluates whether the **final answer cites the correct legal article**.
+This metric evaluates whether the **final answer is grounded in the correct legal article**.

-Why this matters:
+This is especially important in legal AI systems, because an answer may appear semantically plausible while still being legally incorrect if it relies on the wrong article.

+This metric therefore focuses on:

+- whether the retrieved answer aligns with the intended GDPR provision
+- whether the answer remains legally traceable
-In legal systems, even a semantically reasonable answer is **incorrect if the legal basis is wrong**.
+- whether the legal basis of the response is correct

-This ensures:

-- legal correctness
-- traceability of answers
-- alignment with source regulations

 ---

 ### 3. Fallback Trigger Reasonableness

-This evaluates whether the system correctly avoids answering when:
+This metric evaluates whether the system correctly avoids answering when:

+- the query is unrelated to GDPR
-- the query falls outside the supported knowledge scope
+- the question is irrelevant to the supported legal domain
-- insufficient supporting legal data is available
+- insufficient supporting legal data exists within the system

-Instead of generating uncertain answers, the system:

-- triggers a fallback response
-- informs the user of scope limitations

-This is critical for:

-- hallucination prevention
-- legal safety
-- production reliability
+In such cases, the system should trigger a **fallback response** instead of producing a fabricated answer.

+This metric is important because response refusal is often safer than an incorrect legal answer.

 ---

+### 4. Knowledge Boundary Control (Critical)

+This metric evaluates whether the system correctly handles questions that are:

+- still related to GDPR
+- but outside the system’s explicit knowledge scope (Articles 1–11)

+These are not irrelevant questions, and therefore they should **not** be treated the same way as generic fallback cases.

+Instead, the system is expected to:

+- recognize that the question is legally relevant
+- recognize that the answer cannot be supported by the current dataset
+- explicitly communicate the scope limitation
+- avoid extending beyond validated knowledge

+This is a critical safety metric because legal AI systems must avoid **overclaiming competence beyond their supported corpus**.

+---

-### 4. LLM-based Answer Quality Evaluation (Gemini)
+### 5. LLM-based Answer Quality Evaluation (Gemini)

-To further assess answer quality, all 30 QA pairs were evaluated using an external LLM (Gemini).
+To provide an additional qualitative check, all 30 QA outputs were reviewed using Gemini.

-The model was prompted to evaluate:
+The model was instructed to assess:

-- correctness of legal interpretation
+- legal answer quality
 - clarity of explanation
-- consistency of structure (article + summary + conclusion)
+- structural consistency
+- alignment between cited article and answer content

-This serves as a **secondary qualitative evaluation**, not the primary metric.
+This is used only as a **secondary qualitative evaluation tool** rather than the primary measurement framework.

 ---